 Practice regularly and use the proper techniques and tools for your medium.
 At first, pay less attention to the details of your drawings and focus on learning the basic shapes.
 Experimenting with different styles helps to find what works best for you.

 Keep practicing.
-Take a class or workshop, or practice with a friend who is also trying to improve their skills.
+Take a class or workshop, or practice with a friend trying to improve their skills.
 Try different techniques and mediums, and focus on accuracy and speed.

-Some good exercises to improve your drawing skills include gesture drawing, continuous line drawing, and developing your process.
+Some good exercises to improve your drawing skills include gestures, continuous lines, and developing your process.
 Be patient and give yourself time to practice, be sure it won’t happen overnight.

 Take a break.
 Drawing can sometimes be frustrating, but it’s important not to get discouraged.
 Relax, take a deep breath, and try again.
 Remember that Rome wasn’t built in a day; it will take time.

 One benefit of drawing quickly is capturing your ideas and thoughts on paper before you lose them.
-This is especially useful for artists and designers who need to sketch out their ideas quickly.
+This is especially useful for artists and designers who must sketch their ideas quickly.